Understanding Persuasive Interactions between Generative Social Agents and Humans: The Knowledge-based Persuasion Model (KPM): Introduction

 Persuasion is the process of creating or modifying emotions, cognitions or behaviors \cite{gassPersuasionSocialInfluence2018}.
 It represents an integral part of communication and social interactions in humans \cite{oregSourcePersonalityPersuasiveness2014} and agents alike \cite{liuSystematicReviewExperimental2022,salviConversationalPersuasivenessGPT42025}.
-Currently, there is a lack of theorizing regarding persuasive interactions between human users and GSAs.
-Previous research mostly investigated human responses to predefined persuasive agent messages, rather than autonomously generated agent behavior \cite{liuSystematicReviewExperimental2022,martinengoConversationalAgentsHealth2022}.
-A prominent example in human-robot interaction research is the \emph{Wizard-of-Oz} approach, in which a robot is remotely controlled by a human operator for experimental purposes \cite{shiHowCanLarge2024}.
-While rule-based methods such as \emph{Wizard-of-Oz} are valuable for examining human responses to controlled, predefined persuasion attempts, they are not well suited to investigate persuasive behaviors that are autonomously generated by the agents themselves \cite{riekWizardOzStudies2012,weissUserExperienceEvaluation2009}.
-As GSAs mirror human behavior by learning from vast amounts of human-generated data \cite{benderDangersStochasticParrots2021}, it is timely to investigate the informational prerequisites that drive agentic behavior from a psychological perspective.
+Currently, there is a lack of theorizing regarding what determines persuasive interactions between human users and GSAs.
+Before the emergence of generative AI, research mostly investigated human responses to predefined agentic behavior \cite{liuSystematicReviewExperimental2022,martinengoConversationalAgentsHealth2022}.
+A prominent example from human-robot interaction research is the \emph{Wizard-of-Oz} approach, where a robot is remotely controlled by a human operator for experimental purposes \cite{shiHowCanLarge2024}.
+While rule-based methods such as \emph{Wizard-of-Oz} are valuable for examining human responses to controlled persuasion attempts, they are not well suited to investigate the informational prerequisites that drive adaptive, unmediated persuasive behavior generated by GSAs \cite{riekWizardOzStudies2012,weissUserExperienceEvaluation2009}.